Pranziss/Basic-Chatbot-llm/README.md

 vscode(use any ide u want but ts is mine)

 Note: To check if it really is intalled properly w/ no issues then do flask --version, python --version, ollama --version

+What it can do:
+  assist user in various tasks such as coding etc. can keep user sane etc.